Anikhet/beta-repo/index.md

 ## Hi, Welcome to my GitHub Page!

-Born and brought up in Mumbai, currently pursuing my undergrad in ECE , I specialise in **Python** .I am an aspiring `coder`.Currently learning `DSA` and `data science`.
+Born and brought up in Navi Mumbai, currently pursuing my Master's in Computer Science at RIT, I specialise in **Python** .
+Completed courses on Advanced Object Oriented Programming and Computational Problem Solving.
+Currently pursuing Foundations of Algorithms, Big Data and AI.

 ```markdown